-Students who fail to meet SAP requirements while on Financial Aid Probation status, as a result of failing to meet the terms and conditions of the academic plan agreed to as a condition to being placed on Financial Aid Probation status, will be Dropped unless the Student is granted a waiver by the Chief Academic Officer of Remington College.
+Students who fail to meet SAP requirements while on Financial Aid Probation status, as a result of failing to meet the terms and conditions of the academic plan agreed to as a condition to being placed on Financial Aid Probation status, will be Dropped unless the Student is granted a waiver by the Chief Academic Officer of all Remington Colleges.
 A Student must submit a written request for a waiver to the Director of Education at the Campus.
-If the Director of Education at the Campus determines the waiver request has merit, the waiver request shall be forwarded to the Chief Academic Officer of Remington College for review.
+If the Director of Education at the Campus determines the waiver request has merit, the waiver request shall be forwarded to the Chief Academic Officer of all Remington Colleges for review.

-A Student will not be eligible to participate in Title IV programs if the waiver is granted until the Student regains eligibility to participate in Title IV programs.
-See the "Regaining Title IV Eligibility" sections, below.
+A Student will not be eligible to participate in Title IV programs if the waiver is granted until the student regains eligibility to participate in Title IV programs.
+See Regaining Title IV Eligibility Section below.